Recent Fire Damage Posts

 Cleaning the Filters

 Most over-the-range units have two different filters that need to be cleaned or changed regularly.

-Charcoal filter - This filter absorbs pollutants from the foods you cook on your stovetop.
+Charcoal filter: This filter absorbs pollutants from the foods you cook on your stovetop.
 The filter is made up of tiny pores located on the surface that trap the toxins and smoke smell.
 Over time, the pores get filled up.
 When that happens the filter will need to be replaced.
 Most manufacturers recommend that you replace your charcoal filter every six months.
 If your over-the-range unit has vents that blow air directly to the outside of your home, however, the charcoal filter doesn’t need to be replaced because the air in the hood is not recirculating.

-Grease filter - This filter should be cleaned out about once a month.
+Grease filter: This filter should be cleaned out about once a month.
 Just soak it in hot water and detergent and then gently remove any debris with a soft brush.
 It’s important to remember to avoid using any cleaning products that contain ammonia.
 If you have questions about how frequently to clean the grease filter, refer to the owner’s manual.

-You should never allow food particles to build up on the inside walls of your unit.
+General Cleaning: You should never allow food particles to build up on the inside walls of your unit.
 Wiping the walls down with warm water and dish detergent after each use will make it easier to keep the appliance clean.
 Crusted food is hard to remove and it may also prevent your unit from working properly.
 You should also keep the vent grill clean by wiping it gently with warm water and detergent regularly.

 Your microwave is an important appliance in your kitchen in Enterprise, UT.
 Maintaining a simple cleaning routine will keep smoke smell at bay and also keep your unit working well for many years.

 Call for professional fire restoration services, as they have special devices and machines designed to deal with smoke damage.
 Call SERVPRO!